polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

  |        RTCSEL-----/ 0 1 2 3 <--MSEL                     |
  |                                                         |

 You can login with root account.
-There is no password set for root account thus you should set one before continuing.
+Password set for root account is 'microchip'.
 SSH daemon is started automatically.